floatzcss/floatz/README.md

 ## Responsive layouters

-As described under [Basic concepts](#layouters) *layouters* are used to give boxes a specific width.
-Using *responsive layouters*, which are simply *layouters* extended with the device size specific postfix, you can define how each box should behave on different devices.
+As described under [Basic concepts](#layouters) *layouters* are used to give *boxes* a specific width.
+Using *responsive layouters*, which are simply *layouters* extended with a device size specific postfix, you can define how each box should behave on different devices.

 The code example below creates the following layout: